Preprocessing Among the Infalling Galaxy Population of EDisCS Clusters: Conclusion

-The red fraction in the infall regions is intermediate to that in the field and clusters, suggesting that the process of quenching star formation has begun outside the virial radius, an effect previously measured at $z\sim0$ \citep{Lewis02,Gomez03}.
+The red fraction in the infall regions is intermediate to that in the field and clusters for low cluster masses.
+This suggests that the process of quenching star formation has begun outside of the virial radius, an effect previously measured at $z\sim0$ \citep{Lewis02,Gomez03}.
 Furthermore, galaxies in the infall regions show enhanced clustering, and the more highly clustered galaxies also show an elevated red fraction.
-These trends are indicative of ``preprocessing", in which galaxy star formation is shut off in local galaxy overdensities prior to the incorporation of the galaxies into the cluster, although backsplash galaxies may play a role.
+These trends are indicative of ``preprocessing," in which galaxy star formation is shut off in local galaxy overdensities prior to the incorporation of the galaxies into the cluster, although backsplash galaxies may play a role.
 Our sample lies at $z\sim0.6$, before the epoch at which significant numbers of S0s begin to populate the cores of clusters \citep{Dressler97,Fasano00}, so it is plausible that the S0s in those cores are the remnants of quenched infalling galaxies that we see clustered in the infall regions.
-Higher resolution imaging is required to identify the morphologies of these possible progenitors.
+Higher-resolution imaging is required to identify the morphologies of these possible progenitors.

-This dataset enables the direct study of galaxies in the infalling regions of moderate mass clusters at intermediate redshifts.
-Future work on a variety of questions in galaxy evolution, such as the frequency of infalling galaxies brighter that the cluster BCG \citep[][in prep]{Just14} is now possible.
-In particular, further studies seeking to understand the mechanisms that halt star formation in dense environments should target not just the virialized regions of clusters, but the outskirts as well.
+This dataset enables the direct study of galaxies in the infalling regions of moderate-mass clusters at intermediate redshifts.
+It clearly demonstrates that further studies seeking to understand the mechanisms that halt star formation in dense environments should target not just the virialized regions of clusters but the outskirts as well.